knpuniversity/symfony3-upgrade/knpu/new-dir-structure.md

 We're now down to the last change: it involves the `tests` directory.
 Wait, you don't write tests?
 You are a brave, brave developer.

-For the rest of you law-abiding citiczens. the tests *used* to live inside of the bundles themselves.
+For the rest of you law-abiding citizens. the tests *used* to live inside of the bundles themselves.
 These have now been moved down into a new root directory called, well, `tests`!
 Move the `AppBundle/Tests` directory into `tests`.
 Once it's there, rename it to `AppBundle` so that you have a nice `tests/AppBundle`.